janneshecht/Room-temperature/README.md

 # Room-temperature
-Smashign Widget to display the current room-temperature and humidity
+Smashing Widget to display the current room-temperature and humidity

 ## Preview